TNI-playground/TNI-FlowerTune-LLM-Leaderboard-GeneralNLP-SmolLM2-Series/README.md

 # FlowerTune LLM on General NLP Dataset

-This directory conducts federated instruction tuning with a pretrained SmolLM2 Series Models: [SmolLM2-135M-Instruct](https://huggingface.co/HuggingFaceTB/SmolLM2-135M-Instruct), [SmolLM2-360M-Instruct](https://huggingface.co/HuggingFaceTB/SmolLM2-360M-Instruct) on a [General NLP dataset](https://huggingface.co/datasets/vicgalle/alpaca-gpt4).
+This directory conducts federated instruction tuning with pretrained SmolLM2 Series Models: [SmolLM2-135M-Instruct](https://huggingface.co/HuggingFaceTB/SmolLM2-135M-Instruct), [SmolLM2-360M-Instruct](https://huggingface.co/HuggingFaceTB/SmolLM2-360M-Instruct), [SmolLM2-135M]() and [SmolLM2-360M]() on a [General NLP dataset](https://huggingface.co/datasets/vicgalle/alpaca-gpt4).
 We use [Flower Datasets](https://flower.dev/docs/datasets/) to download, partition and preprocess the dataset.
 Flower's Simulation Engine is used to simulate the LLM fine-tuning process in federated way, which allows users to perform the training on a single GPU.